flyte-technologies/mapbox-gl-draw/API.md

 ### `.trash() -> Draw`

 This envokes the current modes trash event.
 For the `default` mode this deletes all active features.
-For the `direct_select` mode this deletes the active vertecies.
-For the draw modes, these cancels the current process.
+For the `direct_select` mode this deletes the active vertices.
+For the draw modes, these cancel the current process.

 This is different from `delete` or `deleteAlll` in that it follows rules described by the current mode.